 - 1/3 of respondents have built a Jamstack website lately and the numbers will probably grow in the next months.

-📗 If you’d like to learn more, read the full State of Frontend 2020 report here.
+📗 If you’d like to learn much more about front-end technologies, read the full State of Frontend 2020 report here.

 📘 Also, you may want to check out our previous report: State of Microservices 2020.